Lyman R. Sherman: Biography

 Sherman was born in Monkton, Vermont to Elkanah Sherman and Asenath Hulbert.
 In 1832, he joined the Church of Jesus Christ of Latter-Day Saints and in 1834 was part of Zion's Camp.

 On January 16, 1839, Joseph Smith, along with Sidney Rigdon and Hyrum Smith, wrote Brigham Young and Heber C. Kimball to call Sherman and George A. Smith to replace Thomas B. Marsh and Orson Hyde, respectively, in the Quorum of the Twelve.
 The next month, on February 23, Kimball noted that George A. Smith was indeed added to the quorum, but Sherman died shortly after Joseph Smith wrote the letter.
 Kimball concluded that it was not the will of God for a man to take Hyde's place in the quorum.

 On the west side of the Latter Day Saints' temple in Kirtland stood a printing office.
-Enemies of the church were planning to use the printing press in a scheme against Joseph Smith.
-Sherman heard of the plot, and burned the printing press before it could happen.
-Winds saved the temple from catching fire.
+Some dissenters of the church were planning to use the printing office—which had that day been sold in auction to critic Nathaniel Milliken—to publish materials critical of Joseph Smith.
+Shortly after this plan became known, the printing office was destroyed by fire on the evening of January 15, 1838.
+Warren Parrish deemed Smith and Rigdon to be culpable for ordering the burning, while Smith blamed the incident on the "Parrishites"—a faction bearing the name of Parrish, which emerged in response to the failure of the Kirtland Safety Society.
+Benjamin F. Johnson, a prominent early Mormon, recounted that Sherman was the one who burned the press in anticipation of the dissenters' plan.
+Although the printing office was successfully destroyed, favorable winds saved the nearby temple from catching fire.

 A section of the Doctrine and Covenants is a revelation received by Smith in response to a query from Sherman about the Lord's will for him.

 Sherman died in January or February 1839, in Far West, Missouri.
 His widow, Delcena Didamia Johnson, married Joseph Smith by July 1842.